 There are different types of steak even though they come from the same animal.
 It is not surprising that other cuts of meat have different properties related to their tenderness and this can be due to the nature of work the animal performs during its lifetime.

 Other types of steak offer more fat content while some are tender and have good flavor.
 Therefore, the differences in properties of different types of steaks mean that the meat also requires various techniques in cooking.
-For instance, Filet Mignon and Ribeye are the most popular types of beef steak and they are also expensive.
+For instance, Filet Mignon and Ribeye are the most popular types of beefsteak and they are also expensive.

 Many people believe that Filet Mignon is perfect for texture while ribeye is renowned for better flavor.
 Though both types of steak are delicious, they significantly differ and information about their differences can help you to cook the meat properly.
 By the way, visit Stonewall’s BBQ if you want to know all the information you need about BBQ, grilling, and smoking.

 Where Do These Beef Cuts Come From?